Church of the Holy Innocents, Rossmore: Churchyard

-The churchyard is confined mostly within Lot 4 (but perhaps partially within Lot 2) and is generally well kept and features scatted various trees plantings, but mostly eucalyptus.
+The churchyard is confined mostly within Lot 4 (but perhaps partially within Lot 2) and is generally well kept and features scattered various tree plantings, but mostly eucalyptus.
 However, due to a lack of fencing around this feature it blends into the undeveloped Lot 1 to the north and the carpark and modern buildings to the south in Lots 2 and 3.
 As such, today the Churchyard is to some degree indistinct and difficult to demarcate, where in the past it featured fences to separate it from the surrounding lots.

 The church property only features a complete fence along its west and south boundaries: on the west side this consists of a modern wire fence and on the south side a modern corrugated metal fence.
 However, there are elements of an older fence along the east boundary which is evident as a long low mound.
 Other extant fence elements include corner posts at the north and south ends and four matching posts and a surviving panel of a white picket fence in poor condition around the driveway entrance to the churchyard.
 These large hardwood posts have decorative "onion dome" carved tops and their associated picket fence features turned timber pickets.
 Square wooden posts from a former picket gate are also located at the rear of the cemetery along the west boundary of the property where a former grass pathway from the church porch to the rear of the property was located.

 A modern driveway leads from the front gate of the churchyard to the south side of the church.
 A few remnant pine and cypress trees from former more extensive plantings along this feature are extant along its length.
 Another paved path leads from the church porch to the dirt carpark on Lot 2 adjacent the new Church Hall.
 It bisects the early 20th Century section of the cemetery.
 One or two pine trees from former extensive plantings along the Church Street frontage are also extant.

 The southern Lots 2 and 3 contain the dirt carpark, brick rectory (1987), and stone and brick church hall (1980s).
 The rectory is currently leased out to tenants and the Church Hall is leased to the local Baptist Church for services and other community uses.
 The brick rectory, stone and brick church hall, and dirt carpark do not add to the significance of the place and are considered to be non-contributory features.

 The northern Lot 1 is undeveloped and is covered in a small stand of immature eucalyptus trees (dating to after the 1940s).
 Recently the grass beneath them has been mowed back and cleaned up removing any high grass or low bushes.
 This lot is considered to add to the significant setting of the church and is a contributory feature.